Menü

 Directory of Open Access Journals (DOAJ)

-One commonly voiced opinion is that the use of blacklists and whitelists would make it simpler to choose journals and help curb the spread of disreputable publications.
-Blacklists feature journals that are confirmed or alleged to be predatory, while whitelists provide a list of journals that are recommended for publishing.
+One commonly voiced opinion is that the use of red lists and green lists would make it simpler to choose journals and help curb the spread of disreputable publications.
+Thus, red lists feature journals that are confirmed or alleged to be predatory, while green lists provide a list of journals that are recommended for publishing.

-The scholarly analytics company Cabell's offers both a commercial whitelist and a blacklist, though access to these requires a licence.
+The scholarly analytics company Cabell's offers both a commercial green list and a red list, though access to these requires a licence.

-Ultimately, however, the idea of solely consulting blacklists or whitelists to determine whether a journal or publishing house is reputable is considered to be extremely problematic.
-Blacklists may feature journals that are actually legitimate but that do not yet meet the publishing standards that typically apply in that field, making them appear less professional.
+Ultimately, however, the idea of solely consulting red lists or greenlists to determine whether a journal or publishing house is reputable is considered to be extremely problematic.
+Red lists may feature journals that are actually legitimate but that do not yet meet the publishing standards that typically apply in that field, making them appear less professional.
 Due to the difficulty of removing information from the Internet, a journal may end up being stuck with the label of ‘predatory journal’ long after it has become more professional.
-Depending on the criteria they are based on, whitelists tend to be very selective and therefore incomplete.
+Depending on the criteria they are based on, green lists tend to be very selective and therefore incomplete.
 Rigorous inspection processes may also lead to lengthy delays in journals being included in the list.

 Why is predatory publishing such a big problem?